paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-078-discovery-of-liability-and-enforcement-of-title.md

 ### Statutory Notes

 #### References in Text
 The Servicemembers Civil Relief Act, referred to in subsec. (d)(1), is act Oct.
 17, 1940, ch.
 888, 54 Stat.
-1178, was classified to sections 501 et seq. of the former Appendix to Title 50, War and National Defense, prior to editorial reclassification, and is now classified principally to chapter 50 (§ 3901 et seq.) of Title 50.
-For complete classification of this Act to the Code, see Tables.
+1178, which is classified generally to chapter 50 (§ 3901 et seq.) of Title 50, War and National Defense.
+For complete classification of this Act to the Code, see [section 3901 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3901&num=0&edition=prelim) and Tables.

 #### Amendments
+2018—Subsec. (d)(1).
+Pub.
+L. 115–141 substituted “[50 U.S.C.
+3901](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3901&num=0&edition=prelim) et seq.” for “50 App.
+U.S.C.
+501 et seq.”

 2003—Subsec. (d)(1).
 Pub.
 L. 108–189 substituted “Servicemembers Civil Relief Act” for “Soldiers’ and Sailors’ Civil Relief Act”.

 1988—Subsec. (a).
 Pub.
 L. 100–647 substituted “an individual to whom” for “an individual to which”.